akarakus27/akarakus27/README.md

 ## 📖  About Me
 <p align="center"> I'm currently working as a Predictive Qa Engineer.
 I graduated from Fırat University, Department of Software Engineering </p>
-<p align="center"> I’m currently working on Machine Learning, Deep Learning, Qa Engineer, CI/Cd s </p>
+<p align="center"> I’m currently working on Machine Learning, Deep Learning, Qa Engineer, CI/Cd and New Technology </p>

 - 📫 How to reach me **abdulkadirkarakus27@gmail.com**